Neurocove Behavioral Health, LLC

 ABOUT ME

 My name is Dr. Benson Munyan.
+I am a board-certified clinical psychologist.
 I specialize in working with those experiencing symptoms of anxiety, depression, and trauma.
 If you are reading this, there’s a good chance you’re looking for something.
 Whatever the origin of your story, you are here.
 There is no time like the present to change our tomorrow.

 OUR FIRST SESSION